NBA Finals Preview: Odds, Props, & Best Bets on Warriors vs. Celtics

 It’s that time of year again — the best time to be a basketball fan.
 The NBA Finals are finally here!
 And with two widely popular teams going head to head, wagers should be flying as New Yorkers aim to get in on the action with New York sports betting apps.
-That means it’s time for our NBA Finals betting preview.
+That means it’s time for our NBA Finals betting preview and update.

-Predictions are already heating up as we anticipate Thursday night’s tip-off on Golden State’s home court.
-Can Steph Curry finally snag the Finals MVP?
-Could the matchup make it to a Game 7?
+Predictions are already heating up as we anticipate Thursday night’s Game 6 on Boston’s home court.
+Can Steph Curry start a 3-pointer streak and help the Warriors win the championship?
+Could the series make it to a Game 7?
 Will the Celtics add yet another trophy to their massive franchise trophy case?

-Use this DraftKings New York Promo Code to Land $150 With $5 wager on NBA Finals
+Use this DraftKings New York Promo Code to Land $150 With a $5 wager on NBA Finals

 We’re ready for anything this year, but it’s time to get familiar with the odds before placing your bets.